paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Lossless bit-level compression of state information

 Then the vector that \mname{} stores is simply $ $, and the corresponding \emph{uncompressed} lookup table $A_2$ would be

-We will now demonstrate how $A_2$ is brought into the compressed with 16-bit words.
+We will now demonstrate how $A_2$ is brought into the compressed form, assuming 16-bit words.
 Consider the first row of $A_2$: The bit-level representation of the first \enquote{occupation number}, 6, in a 16-bit word is

 where only the last four, underlined bits can ever be non-zero due to the dimension of the local Hilbert spaces.
 What the compression algorithm must now do is take those last four bits of every word and left-shift them by an appropriate amount (in this case: 12 bits) so as to leave no empty bits.
 This is repeated for all eight physical sites and both rows.
 The result of compressing $A_2$ is then: